Kera Tamara: Life

-As early as 1371 when Ivan Alexander died and Ivan Shishman inherited the throne, in the capital Tarnovo arrived ambassadors from the Ottoman Sultan Murad I to arrange his relations with the new Emperor of Bulgaria.
-The Sultan who was obviously familiar with the beauty of Kera Tamara and the fact that she was a widow demanded her to become his wife as a guarantee for the peace between the two counties.
+As early as 1371 when Ivan Alexander died and Ivan Shishman inherited the throne, in the capital Tarnovo arrived ambassadors from the Ottoman Sultan Murad I to arrange.
+Bulgarian Emperor Ivan Shishman married his sister, Kera Tamara, to Sultan Murad I in order to secure his throne and guarantee peace between the two countries.
 Ivan Shishman managed to divert his demand and prolonged his decision for seven years.
 On that occasion an anonymous Bulgarian chronicle from the 15th century records: